Unbounded bivariant $K$-theory and correspondences in noncommutative geometry: Connections

 by composing with $j_{\delta}$.
 Subsequently define

-which is a connection.
-It is a straightforward calculation to check that this connection is Hermitian if $\nabla$ and $\nabla'$ are. \end{proof} We will refer to the connection of proposition \ref{conn1} as the \emph{product connection}.
-Taking product connections is associative up to isomorphism. \begin{theorem} Let $P,P',P''$ be right projective rigged $\mathcal{A},\mathcal{B}$ and $\mathcal{C}$-modules respectively, with universal connections $\nabla,\nabla ',\nabla ''$.
-Suppose $P',P''$ are left $\mathcal{A}$ and $\mathcal{B}$ modules, respectively.
-The natural isomorphism
+which is a connection. \end{proof} We will refer to the connection of proposition \ref{conn1} as the \emph{product connection}.
+Taking product connections is in fact a special case of the following construction.
+Let $(E,\nabla)$ be a graded stably rigged right $\mathcal{B}$ module with connection and $D\in\Hom^{c}(X,Y)$ a homogeneous operator between graded left $\mathcal{B}$ operator modules $X,Y$.
+Denote by $1\tildeotimes_{\nabla} D$ the operator